LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 **GetDriver()** method further call the method

-**createDriver()**, which will decide that the remote driver is needed or local driver for the execution.
+**createDriver()**, which will decide that the remote or local driver is needed for execution.

-Accordingly **CreateDriver()** method would make a call let’s say to **createLocalDriver()**.
+Accordingly, **CreateDriver()** method would make a call let’s say to **createLocalDriver()**.

 **CreateLocalDriver()** method will further decide which type of driver needs to be created.

 **closeDriver()** method is responsible for closing the browser and will be called after execution of all tests / test steps is completed
-1) Create a new file in src/main/java/managers and call it WebDriverManager
+1) Create a new file in src/main/java/managers and call it 'WebDriverManager'
 2) Add the following code to it:
 ### WebDriverManager.java
 ```